GitG3H/Generative-AI/GenAI_LLM_AWS.md

 - **(Create Bucket, Bucket versioning, Upload Data, Manage Permissions,Set Configurations,Enable Replication, Lifecycle Management, Data Management, Monitoring and Logging)

 ### Deployment of Hugging face models using Sagemaker
-- Sagemaker provides ML capabilities that are purpose built for data scientists and developers to prepare, build, train and deploy high quality ML models efficiently.
+Sagemaker provides ML capabilities that are purpose-built for data scientists and developers to prepare, build, train, and deploy high-quality ML models efficiently.
 1. Create a Domain (Set up for Organization/ Single User)
     - User profiles: 1 user is created by default. *Users can launch Studio, Canvas, Tensorboard, and Profiler*) separately.
     - Environment: